LimeChain/Fruzhin/README.md

    work.
 Without it, the light client won't have a checkpoint to start from and could be long-range attacked

-2. Create a new `westend-local.json` inside of the `genesis` project directory.
+2. Create a new `westend-local.json` inside of the `src/main/webapp/genesis` project directory.
 3. Copy the contents of the `result` field from the fetched chain spec into the newly created `westend-local.json`.
 4. In order to comply with the project requirements change the json structured as follows: